cordarei/cordarei.github.io/source/_posts/2014-03-17-moving-to-emacs-from-vim.md

 title: "Moving to Emacs from Vim"
 date: 2014-03-17 12:47:22 +0900
 comments: true
 categories:
 ---

-So you're a dye-in-the-wool vimmer, but now you want to use Emacs?
-(Sorry, I meant *I*—*I* am a dye-in-the-wool vimmer and *I* want to use Emacs.)
+So you're a dyed-in-the-wool vimmer, but now you want to use Emacs?
+(Sorry, I meant *I*—*I* am a dyed-in-the-wool vimmer and *I* want to use Emacs.)
 Let us go on a journey together…

 ## Reasons